 Learning how to plan for retirement doesn't have to feel overwhelming.
 The various retirement plans available are easier to understand than you might think, although each is subject to its own limitations.
 Some of these limitations depend on your modified adjusted gross income, while others involve a cap on the amount of money you can contribute yearly.

-Tax treatment of withdrawals—and the age at which you can and must take withdrawals without penalty—can vary between types of plans as well.
+Tax treatment of withdrawals—and the age at which you can and must take withdrawals without penalty—can vary among types of plans as well.
 A comparison can help you identify which is best for you.